cartheur/aiventure-ideal/README.md

 ## Introduction to the embodied paradigm

-The primary message of this course is:
+The primary message of this learning is:

 **Do not consider the agent's input data as the agent's perception of its environment.**